War Memorials in London of special interest:

 On 11 November 2008 the last three surviving British veterans of World War 1 attended the wreath laying service at the Cenotaph.
 It marked the 90th anniversary of the signing of the Armistice.
 Henry Allingham was 112, Harry Patch was 110 and Bill Stone was 108.
 (Picture below)

 For the Study of the Holocaust and Genocide.
 Tours of the library are held on Tuesdays 1.00 pm - 1.40 pm.
 The tours are free of charge and do not need to be booked in advance.

 Tube: Goodge Street

 On the 3rd of March 1943 nearly 2000 people had made their way to the Bethnal Green Tube Station Shelter because of an air-raid Alert.
 178 people were killed in what followed..

 Read more here.

 A government enquiry was later convened, but it was kept quiet until the end of the war to avoid propaganda for the enemy and loss of morale for the country.

 The Sandhurst Road School Disaster was an air raid on a school in Minard Road, Catford, south east London on Wednesday, 20 January, 1943.
 A German fighter-bomber dropped a 500 kg bomb on the school at 12.30 pm, killing 32 children and six staff and injuring another 60 people.

-Firemen Remembered is an independent charity dedicated to recording and remembering firemen and firewomen who served in the London Region in World War II and commemorating those who died.
+The Firefighters Memorial is located at a symbolic site on the south side of St. Paul´s Cathedral.Remembering firemen and firewomen who served in the London Region in World War II and commemorating those who died.